Prince Gustaf Adolf, Duke of Västerbotten: World War II

-On 20 October 1932 at St. Moritz Church in Coburg, Gustaf Adolf married his second cousin, Princess Sibylla of Saxe-Coburg and Gotha, daughter of Charles Edward, former Duke of Saxe-Coburg and Gotha.
-They had five children: Princess Margaretha, Mrs. Ambler (born 31 October 1934); Princess Birgitta of Sweden and Hohenzollern (19 January 1937 – 4 December 2024); Princess Désirée, Baroness Silfverschiöld (born 2 June 1938); Princess Christina, Mrs. Magnuson (born 3 August 1943); and King Carl XVI Gustaf of Sweden (born 30 April 1946).

 Death

 Gustaf Adolf's and Sibylla's grave on Karlsborg Island in Solna, Sweden.

 Gustaf Adolf was killed in an airplane crash in the afternoon of 26 January 1947 at Kastrup Airport, Copenhagen, Denmark.
 The prince, along with two companions, was returning to Stockholm from a hunting trip and visit to Princess Juliana and Prince Bernhard of the Netherlands.
 The delayed KLM flight from Amsterdam had landed at Copenhagen for a routine stop before continuing to Stockholm.
 Soon after the Douglas DC-3 aircraft took off, it climbed to an altitude of about 50 meters (150 ft), stalled, and plummeted nose-first to the ground, where it exploded on impact.
 All 22 people aboard the plane (16 passengers and six crew members) were killed.
 Also aboard the ill-fated flight was American singer and actress Grace Moore and Danish actress Gerda Neumann.
 An investigation found that an inexperienced young employee had serviced the aircraft and, short of time, the plane's captain had failed to perform the final pre-flight check list properly.
 He took off not realizing that elevator locking pins were still in place.

 At the time of his death, Gustaf Adolf had been second in line to the Swedish throne behind his father, the crown prince, who in 1950 became King Gustaf VI Adolf.
 The younger Gustaf Adolf was succeeded as second in line by his only son, Carl Gustaf (at the time only 9 months old), who would later succeed his grandfather in 1973 as King Carl XVI Gustaf.